-To request a middle school transcript, please submit a request to the school's Office Manager.
-To request a high school transcript, please submit a request to the school's Registrar or College Counselor.
+To request school transcript, please submit a request to the school's Registrar.
 Please make note of whether an unofficial or official transcript is needed.
 Unofficial transcripts are given directly to the parent/guardian.
 However, official transcripts will be sent directly to the requesting educational institution.
 Exceptions may be made in extenuating circumstances, but official transcripts are usually requested to be sent directly from the school.
 Take note to include a business-sized envelope with the complete address of the college or university where you want the transcript to be mailed.
 Parents/guardians are responsible for addressing the envelopes correctly.
 Sufficient notice (at least one week) needs to be given to allow for adequate time to process the request.